Learn how generative AI in healthcare is enhancing diagnostics, personalizing treatment plans, and improving operational efficiencies.

 Less than one year after the initial launch of generative AI (GenAI), McKinsey called 2023 “generative AI’s breakout year.”
 Instead of traditional data analysis and automation, GenAI is more creative and multi-dimensional.
 GenAI in healthcare could reduce operational costs for the industry while improving patient care quality, accelerating drug discovery, optimizing supply chains, and improving job satisfaction for healthcare workers.

-With major challenges like staff shortages, stringent compliance and data standards, worker burnout, and high operational costs, GenAI will be pivotal in optimizing resources over the next decade.
+With major challenges like staff shortages, stringent compliance and data standards, worker burnout, and high operational costs, LLMs and SLMs will be pivotal in optimizing resources over the next decade.
 Healthcare costs are predicted to increase by eight percent in 2025, and almost 33 percent of healthcare employees are experiencing one symptom of burnout.
 By 2030, the World Health Organization predicts a large shortfall of 10 million health workers, especially in lower socioeconomic countries.

 Benefits of GenAI for Healthcare Professionals and Patients